History of Suresnes: Years 1870-1880

 In 1878, the inhabitants and industrialists of Suresnes and Puteaux called for the construction of a goods station.
-On December 31, a law authorized the construction of the Moulineaux line, but work did not begin until July 28, 1886, giving rise to expropriations and the construction of viaducts (the first with a 4-metre opening on the Sente de Chigneux in Puteaux, a second in masonry with three arches and a 10-metre opening on the Chemin des Bas-Rogers and a third with an 8-metre opening on the Chemin de la Tuilerie, now Rue Jean-Jacques-Rousseau).
+On December 31, a law authorized the construction of the Moulineaux line.
+Still, work did not begin until July 28, 1886, giving rise to expropriations and the construction of viaducts (the first with a 4-metre opening on the Sente de Chigneux in Puteaux, a second in masonry with three arches and a 10-metre opening on the Chemin des Bas-Rogers and a third with an 8-metre opening on the Chemin de la Tuilerie, now Rue Jean-Jacques-Rousseau).
 A tunnel (310 m long under the “Paris-Versailles” station and Rue Desbassyns) is also dug.
 The Suresnes-Longchamp station was built between 1886 and 1889, with a high retaining wall along the Boulevard de Versailles to stabilize the earth fill, and two staircases leading to the Place de la Gare.
-While the new line did not change the habits of residents, the creation of a goods station between the Rue des Bas-Rogers and the Rue des Velettes fulfilled their long-standing wishes.
+While the new line did not change residents' habits, the creation of a goods station between the Rue des Bas-Rogers and the Rue des Velettes fulfilled their long-standing wishes.
 The line was inaugurated at the 1889 Paris Universal Exhibition and electrified in 1928.
 In 1907, the company built the pedestrian footbridge over the freight station.
 Recognized as dangerous, the Puteaux connection was withdrawn in October 1934.

-Bas-Rogers Viaduct or “Five Arches Bridge,” over which the Moulineaux line passes.
+Bas-Rogers Viaduct or "Five Arches Bridge", over which the Moulineaux line passes.

 Val d'Or Viaduct, which serves the same line.

 Former Suresnes-Longchamp station building, current headquarters of the Musée d'histoire urbaine et sociale de Suresnes.

 The Voltaire cemetery, the second cemetery in Suresnes after the Carnot cemetery.